massdriver-cloud/airlock/docs/helpdocs/bicep/input.md

-# Translate from Helm values.yaml to JSON Schema
+# Translate from Bicep template parameters to JSON Schema

 This command will parse a bicep template file and create a JSON Schema which reflects the params.